Where, when or how you start is not as important as starting. ~ Cmoni

 Where, when or how you start is not as important as starting.

 Yes, Steve Jobs and Seth Godin had confidence.
 They believed in their ability and the quality of the product they had to offer.
 And as they commenced natural forces lined up in various forms to support their endeavour.
-With diligence, determination and consistency they surely got what they rightly deserve for their efforts.
+With diligence, determination and consistency they surely got what they rightly deserved for their efforts.

 The Cmonionline Talkshop is another branch of the journey we started with our 20-month-old essay competition and it will open the door for other branches to sprout.
 At my age, I have resolved to invest more resources in passion projects and social businesses that will impact people and the larger society.
 I don’t even want to dream of where we will be by next year.
 I am thinking of 10, 20 years from now!

 And it’s easy to understand what we are trying to achieve which was better elucidated in a previous essay.
-We want to create digital groups, tribes, communities for knowledge and skill acquisition through collaboration.
+We want to create digital groups, tribes, and communities for knowledge and skill acquisition through collaboration.
 There is no expertise required.
-So if you have skills/experience to share you are welcome to reach us through our social media handles or at email@example.com and we are happy to collaborate on this platform.
+So if you have skills/experience to share you are welcome to reach us through our social media handles or at firstname.lastname@example.org and we are happy to collaborate on this platform.
 Teachers and learners both learn along the line because learning is a lifelong process increasingly modelled around informal environments.

 So join us on Sunday 20th March 2022 by 3 pm, we will have fun while learning.
 What can be better than that?